-Class Endurance Promotion 150 includes exclusively boats with Outboard motorization, strictly of stock current production with the following further characteristics specified:
+Class Endurance Promotion 150 is exclusively boats with Outboard motorization, strictly of stock production as supplied by the original manufacturer for use in recreational boating with the following further characteristics specified:

-- Mono-engine boat directly on the marketplace with motorization outboard strictly aftermarket as from catalogue of the manufacturer and available on the marketplace; - the only boats allowed are those certified by their respective countries.
-Boats built in any EC countries, entering the above mentioned championship, must conform to ISO-CE regulations currently in force.
-The boat builder must be identified through the international code reported on the plate fixed to the boat; as a consequence each boat must have proper plates fixed to it, mentioning: - international code of the boat builder - identification of the boat: kind of boat registration number further data; - any increase of power, coming from the test trial, foreseen by the CE regulations (or regulations of non-EC countries) must be mentioned on the plate of the boat identification; - on board of any boat, as from CE regulations, there must be the "workshop manual" of the owner for the boat and for the engine provided by the boat builder; - each boat must be homologated for transportation of a minimum number of people, not less than 5 (five); - boats built in only one sample and/or homologated as a only one sample are not allowed; - Inside fittings are free; - Weight with crew - Max power : 150 hp; - The number of cylinders is free. - Minimum number of crew is 2. - Engine Jack plate are allowed but must be disabled during competition.
-Maximum Engine height is as per diagram. - The power-to-weight ratio is 6.5 kg/hp.
+- Mono-engine as from catalogue of the manufacturer

+- each boat must be certified for transportation of a minimum number of people, not less than 4 (four)

+- boats built in only one sample and/or homologated as an only one sample are not allowed;

+- Inside fittings are free;

+- Weight with crew

+- Max power : 150 hp;

+- The number of cylinders is free.

+- Minimum number of crew is 2.

+- Engine Jack plate are allowed but must be disabled during competition.
+Maximum Engine height is as per diagram.

+- The power-to-weight ratio is 6.5 kg/hp.